Arbor Realty Trust Inc. (ABR)'s Financial Results Comparing With Trinity Place Holdings Inc. (NYSEAMERICAN:TPHS) | New Business Observer

 |0.00

-Institutional investors owned 55.3% of Arbor Realty Trust Inc. shares and 56.6% of Trinity Place Holdings Inc. shares.
+Roughly 55.3% of Arbor Realty Trust Inc. shares are owned by institutional investors while 56.6% of Trinity Place Holdings Inc. are owned by institutional investors.
 Insiders owned roughly 3.8% of Arbor Realty Trust Inc.’s shares.
-Insiders Competitively, owned 4.4% of Trinity Place Holdings Inc. shares.
+Insiders Comparatively, owned 4.4% of Trinity Place Holdings Inc. shares.

 Performance